Appendix: Config Format Reference

 value[event_target] = { owner capital } # case-insensitive

-Purpose: provide semantics and type (scope/value) constraints for "field/function-like" nodes in complex expressions, supporting chained access, completion, and inspections.
+Link configs provide semantic and type constraints (scope / value) for "field / function-like" nodes in complex expressions, supporting chained access and completion checking.

 Path location: